Return to The Definitive RCT Reference Guide homepage

 Entertainers can increase the happiness of nearby Guests {s}.

 Have Entertainers patrol the end (closest to ride entrance building) section of long queue lines (lines over 9 minutes) to keep guests from complaining about the wait and to increase the time before guests leave a long queue in disgust.
 Also have Entertainers patrol long walkways without rides and areas of high trash/vomit potential to divert guests from making negative comments or desire to create vandalism.
+Very long tunnels should also have an Entertainer on fixed patrol inside.

 Cost = $35 per month